-One of the best things about WordPress is that you can adapt the platform to your needs with plugins.
+But one of the best things about WordPress is that you can adapt the platform to your needs with plugins.
 For a small business or entrepreneur, WordPress plugins allow you to create a professional business website in next to no time.
-For example, WooCommerce turns your WordPress site into an online store, and other plugins enable you to add in helpful features like anti-spam, security and SEO.
+For example, WooCommerce turns your WordPress site into an online store, and other plugins enable you to add helpful features like anti-spam, security and SEO.
 You can even add an appointment scheduler, your start-up timeline, and website health checker.
 (Read more about that here.)

 However, with so many options available, figuring out which ones to use can be tricky and time-consuming.
 To help you get started, we’ve prepared a guide to help you understand plugins, and which ones are essential to install on your site.